 Well…some of us want to track a teensy bit more info than just that.
 If that’s you, then you’ll love the next template. 👇

-My Book Log (With Notes)
+My Book Log (With Summary)

 Why use it?
 To keep track of the books you’ve read—with space to jot down a few notes about each one.
 One quick glance, and you can get a snapshot of your reading life.